-D Real property Personal property A. Describes when parties have a financial stake in a property; includes owners, mortgageholders, and tenants Insurable interest Direct losses В. Financial consequences resulting in damage to or destruction of property (i.e., the cost of relocating after a fire destroys a building) Directiosses C A valuation method that does not consider B Indirect losses С. depreciation, but instead finds the cost (in current dollars) to replace property with an item of similar Actual cash value quality C Replacement cost D. Property that is affixed to the land or real estate (i.e., building, structures, light fixtures, window blinds) E Functional replacement cost E. A valuation method which finds the cost to buy or rebuild property that serves the same purpose as the original property K Specific insurance F H Scheduledinsurance F. Encompasses the value of all reported properties to determine one limit which is available to pay losses, regardless of what property or location has suffered F Blanket insurance the loss; may contain a Margin Clause G. Actual damage to tangible property (i.e., a fire damaging a building) H. A business owner selects a limit of insurance for each building and property type, individually, and this is the maximum that the insurance policy will pay out per location I. The traditional valuation method for insurance companies that involves finding the cost to replace property and then subtracting the depreciation J. Property that is not affixed to the real estate and/ or can be physically moved (i.e., office supplies and furniture, or others' property in the custody, care, or control of a business) K. An exact limit applies to a building or personal property at a single location; the most that the insurer will pay to repair or replace it
+D Real property A. Describes when parties have a financial stake in a property; includes owners, mortgageholders, and Personal property tenants A Insurable interest В. Financial consequences resulting in damage to or destruction of property (i.e., the cost of relocating G Direct losses after a fire destroys a building) Indirect losses C. A valuation method that does not consider depreciation, but instead finds the cost (in current dollars) to replace property with an item of similar Actual cash value quality Replacement cost D. Property that is affixed to the land or real estate (i.e., building, structures, light fixtures, window blinds) Functional replacement cost E. A valuation method which finds the cost to buy or rebuild property that serves the same purpose as the original property Specific insurance F. Encompasses the value of all reported properties to H Scheduled insurance determine one limit which is available to pay losses, regardless of what property or location has suffered the loss; may contain a Margin Clause F Blanket insurance G. Actual damage to tangible property (i.e., a fire damaging a building) H. A business owner selects a limit of insurance for each building and property type, individually, and this is the maximum that the insurance policy will pay out per location I. The traditional valuation method for insurance companies that involves finding the cost to replace property and then subtracting the depreciation J. Property that is not affixed to the real estate and/ or can be physically moved (i.e., office supplies and furniture, or others' property in the custody, care, or control of a business) K. An exact limit applies to a building or personal property at a single location; the most that the insurer will pay to repair or replace it